SANDRUX/SANDRUX/README.md

 My experience includes:

 - 2 years of freelancing on multiple platforms such as Upwork and Freelancer.
-- Working as a C/C++ software developer for Optime.
+- Working as a C/C++ software developer for Optime and Baasi.
+- Working currently as a C/Go developer for Wartiva.
 - Teaching programming as a volunteer in my Discord server.

 ## Contact Me